Gademann-UZH/Chemical-Space-Generation/3_Dim_Reduction & Plotting/README.md

-# How to generate a chemical space
+# How to generate a chemical space?

 ## What does it do?